Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Very beautiful or impressive.
 **Sentence:** The fireworks show was absolutely spectacular.
 **Conversation:**
-A – How was the parade?
+A – How was the parade
-B – It was spectacular, with colorful floats and dancers!
+B – It was spectacular, with colorful floats and dancers

 ### Word: Spellbind
 **Contextual Meaning:** To hold someone's attention completely, often because something is very interesting.
 **Cambridge Meaning:** To hold someone's attention completely.
 **Sentence:** The story of the hero’s journey spellbound everyone in the room.
 **Conversation:**
-A – Did you like the movie?
+A – Did you like the movie
-B – Yes, the film was so exciting, it spellbound me!
+B – Yes, the film was so exciting, it spellbound me

 ### Word: Staircase
 **Contextual Meaning:** A set of stairs inside a building.
 **Cambridge Meaning:** A set of stairs inside a building.
 **Sentence:** They climbed the staircase to reach the top of the tower.
 **Conversation:**
-A – How do we get upstairs?
+A – How do we get upstairs
 B – Just go up the staircase to the second floor.

 ### Word: Substantial